LandryHouston/ASL_Translator/README.md

 "Web Cam in a Webpage Using Flask and Python." <a href='https://stackoverflow.com/questions/54786145/web-cam-in-a-webpage-using-flask-and-python'>www.stackoverflow.com</a>, 20 Feb.
 2019.<br><br>
 "Sign Language Detection with Python and Scikit Learn." <a href='https://youtu.be/MJCSjXepaAM?si=KkBwTAqwPveyiTBy'>www.youtube.com</a>, uploaded by Computer Vision Engineer, 26 Jan.
 2023.
 </p>

+Principle Component Analysis might help with the image pattern recognition.